warrenb95/website/public/blogs/001-the_start.md

 3. Set up an ec2 instance and pulled on the docker container and started the server
 4. Create an ALB and routed traffic to my ec2 instance
 5. Registered my domain `warrenb95.com` and then created DNS records to route the traffic to my ALB

+## What's next?

+I'm planning on writing blogs on each of these topics to explain then in more detail and give more examples of how I've used the different technologies.

 Thank you so much for checking out the blog post and the website! 😄